 Vicki Walker, Commission Chair (Department of State Lands)

 Vicki Walker is the Director of the Oregon Department of State Lands.
 By state statute, the Director serves as the permanent chair of the Management Commission.
 The Commission serves as the Reserve's immediate governing body and establishes operating policies and administrative rules for the Reserve.
 As per state statute, the following eight members of the Commission are appointed by the Governor and serve as representatives of specific institutions, agencies, and other constituencies.
 The Management Commission reviews Reserve activities and proposed initiatives at meetings that are held three times a year and are open to the public.

 Chief Brainard serves as the Tribal Chief of the Confederated Tribes of Coos, Lower Umpqua and Siuslaw Indians (CTCLUSI) and he represents the Confederated Tribe Indians on the South Slough NERR Management Commission.

 Dr. Cowen is the Director of the Hatfield Marine Science Center in Newport, Oregon.
 He represents Oregon State University on the Management Commission.

 Mr. Hatfield is an educator who teaches science to high school students in the Bandon school district.
 He represents K - 12 education on the Management Commission.

-David Kronsteiner serves as the President of the Board of Commissioners for the Oregon International Port of Coos Bay.
+John Burns is a CEO of the Oregon International Port of Coos Bay.
 He represents the Port of Coos Bay on the South Slough Reserve Management Commission.
-Mr. Kronsteiner is the owner of West Coast Contractors, Inc., which is a heavy and commercial construction company.

 Kris Wall (Ocean & Coastal Resources Management)